 Mirrored on GitHub and Codeberg.
 Issues welcome.
 Expect breaking changes weekly until v1.

 One person, in one neighborhood, right now.
 Simon L. Paige in West Waldo, KCMO.
-Runs a small web design business and a few other things by day; this is where the rest of the energy goes.
+Runs a small web design business and a few other things by day.
+This is where the rest of the energy goes.